 The benefit of epoxy glue is it can be used as a gap sealer too, so not only can it glue ceramic pieces back together, it can also fill in the spaces if the fractured pieces aren’t a perfect match.

 Super glues in general are simpler to apply than epoxy glues, with no need for you to prepare the compounds yourself.
 They consist of cyanide cyanoacrylate that hardens by reaction with atmospheric humidity.
 If you’re in search of a simple application, super glue is a great option since it can be used directly from the container, and it dries fast after being applied.
 Super glue is a handy ceramic adhesive if you are searching for a fast way to fix things when disaster strikes.

 The downside to using superglue is that it is not as potent as epoxy glue and dissolves readily, making it not extremely water-resistant if you are fixing things that are cleaned in the dishwasher on a consistent basis.
-Super glue is also unable to pack in gaps.
-Therefore, if you don’t have all the broken pieces, this kind of glue can’t make up the spaces in the similar way that epoxy glue can.
+Superglue is also unable to pack in gaps.
+Therefore, if you don’t have all the broken pieces, this kind of glue can’t make up the spaces in a similar way that epoxy glue can.

 Top 4 Best Ceramic types of glue